NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 > {: .solution}
 {: .challenge}

-Remove the filter before moving on so that you again have the full dataset of 91 records.
+Remove the selections before moving on, so that you again have the full dataset of 91 records, either by closing all facets or press `Reset All` button in top of the left margin.

 ## Sort